nikasimovich/rutgers_s19/_agendas/week-2.md

 - Review [Project 1: Portfolio](/projects/personal-hp)

 ### Homework
 - Prepare your class portfolio for our first review next week.
 Have your update online.
 Be sure to have considered a type system, a way of organzing your projects and exercises, and a visual direction.
-Also consider what you might add to your portfolio.
+Also consider what you might add to your portfolio (if anything).
 - Review CSS and CSS positioning
 - 5 photos to your inspiration diary (ongoing.)
 - Pick a discussion leader
-- Read [Can the Internet Be Archived](https://www.newyorker.com/magazine/2015/01/26/cobweb) and write a discussion question
+- Read [Can the Internet Be Archived](https://www.newyorker.com/magazine/2015/01/26/cobweb) and write a [discussion question](https://paper.dropbox.com/doc/Design-2B-Reading-2--AWrKYik8DCNjzKgEau6rFlHeAQ-qdBlIFQ6cHHwqAjj9hImT)